Ricardo-andradee/JPEGXE-Block-Compressing/README.md

    Within each block, the first event is kept as-is, and subsequent events are replaced by the **difference from the previous event**.
    This transformation reduces value variability, making the data more predictable for Huffman or Arithmetic coding.

-5. **Intermediate Storage**
+5. **Output Writing**
-   The processed blocks are written to an intermediate file (`.bxe`), **preserving the block structure** to support independent block compression or parallel processing in future implementations.
+   The processed blocks are written sequentially to an output file (`encoded_output.txt`) after sorting and differential encoding.
+   The **block structure exists in memory during processing** but no intermediate `.bxe` file is created at this stage.

 6. **Global Compression**
    After preprocessing, all blocks can be concatenated and globally compressed using:
    - **Huffman coding**, or
    - **Arithmetic coding**

-   Global compression avoids the overhead of generating separate tables per block while still maintaining the block structure for experimentation.
+   Global compression avoids the overhead of generating separate tables per block while still maintaining the conceptual block structure for experimentation.

 ### Goal

 The main goal of this work is to evaluate whether **block-based organization with differential encoding** enables more efficient statistical compression of event-based vision data.
 This implementation also provides a foundation for further experimentation and contributions to JPEG XE standardization efforts.

 ## Reference JPEG XE Repository